frenetic-lang/frenetic/guide/08-NCMultiSwitch.md

 # Chapter 8: Multiple Switches (at last!)

 In this chapter, you'll finally work with a multi-switch network.
-First, you'll use write and test a routing policy for this network.
+First, you'll write and test a routing policy.
 Then, you'll use the firewall policy you wrote in the previous chapter and apply it to the new network.
 In fact, you'll learn how package your firewall into a reusable module that you can compose with any other policy.
 You'll accomplish this by using a key feature of NetCore: _sequential composition_.

 You will work with the following tree topology:

 ![image](images/topo-tree-2-2.png)

-The figure labels hosts as before, and also labels switches (with unique IDs) and switches' ports.
+The figure labels hosts as before, and also labels switches and their ports.

 ### Programming Task 1